pablop16n/web-docs-scorer/README.md

 | 0.5 → 0 | 30 → 100 |
 | 0 | >100 |

-[MBG] The distribution is lineal in each step?

 ### numbers_score

 This metric is processed with `crawled_text_qualifier.valorate_numbers()`, and it's used to determine whether there is a high number of numeric characters in a document.
 It is computed by getting the percentage of numeric characters compared to alphabetic characters:

 `numeric_characters / alphabetic_characters * 100`

-This metric and its thresholds are non-lineal and language-dependent.
+This metric and its thresholds are lineal and language-dependent.
 In Spanish, for example, we assign scores as follows:

 | Number score  |    Percentage      |
 |---|---|